jbcodeforce/yarfba/docs/coding/cdk.md

     [See VPC stack and bastion host.](https://github.com/jbcodeforce/MSK-labs/blob/main/infrastructure/VPCstack/vpc_stack.py)

-???- "Create a lambda with an API gateway"
+???- "Create a lambda (env variable) with an API gateway"
     Create a folder, `api/runtime`, to include the python code for the lambda: `get_image.py`, function `lambda_handler`:
     ```python
     # import